-Grumpy Pod is the home of unfiltered chatter, and the charming grumbles of Vic and Jack, two middle-aged blokes who have seen it all and have opinions which they are happy to share.
+Grumpy-Pod is the home of unfiltered and amusing chatter between Vic and Jack, two middle-aged blokes who have seen it all and have opinions which they are happy to share.

-Be warned that Grumpy Pod is the podcast where nothing is sacred and everything is up for debate.
-Join your hosts, as they dissect the latest current affairs, share their observations on the absurdities of life, and dive into the mundane with unapologetic enthusiasm.
+Be warned that in the podcast nothing is sacred, everything is up for debate and nobody is safe from ridicule as your hosts dissect the latest current affairs with unapologetic enthusiasm.

 They will tackle the tough topics, the frustrating ones, and the ones that just make you go 'huh?'
 There will be reminiscing about days gone by, when 'woke' wasn't even a word, mobile phones were just used to make a call and you could say things without worrying if somebody somewhere might be 'triggered'!

-There will be 'colourful' language, with comment on the news, observations about the stupid and shared bewilderment about when and how it all went wrong!
+There will be 'colourful' language along the way as Vic and Jack comment on the news and the people making it, often sharing their bewilderment about when and how it all went wrong!

-Think of Grumpy Pod as your weekly therapy session (without the couch), which is why your hosts also want to hear from you.
+Think of Grumpy Pod as your weekly therapy session (without the couch), where your hosts share and put forward views that other news programmes do not!

 You will not be judged (too much) and as many as possible will be shared with the audience of fellow 'grumpies' with Vic and Jack obviously also chipping in with their thoughts!

-New episodes drop weekly, so grab a cup of coffee, or a stiff drink, and let's get grumpy together!
+New episodes drop weekly, so grab a cup of coffee, or a stiff drink, and let's get cynical, disillusioned and grumpy together!

 We use cookies (whatever they are!) to analyse website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data (whatever that means!).
 Does anyone read this?